 “Limiting beliefs are crippling to personal and professional growth and ultimately our happiness.”

 The biggest kicker is that these limiting beliefs are not true.
-We develop these beliefs as a response to avoid future pains and sorrows thereby limiting ourselves.
+We develop these beliefs as a response to avoid future pains and sorrows, thereby limiting ourselves.
 And the good news is that it is absolutely possible to let go of these old beliefs, and develop new, more supportive ways of thinking and behaving that can, in turn, help to create a more positive narrative for ourselves.
-Quoting Swami ji, he once said if you change the story that’s going inside, then you will change.
+Quoting Swami ji once said if you change the story that’s going inside, then you will change.”

 Jai Sri Hari